 Spirit of America Foundation is a 501(c)(3) public charity established in Augusta, ME in 1990 to honor volunteerism.
-A Spirit of America ceremony at the Maine State House is shown here on the right.)
+(A Spirit of America ceremony at the Maine State House is shown here on the right.)
 This is a foundation that is supported by generous individuals and businesses in our community.
 Please consider making small donation today.

 The Spirit of America Foundation Tribute is presented in the name of Maine municipalities – and starting in 2020, the Spirit of America Foundation Education Tribute is presented in the name of Maine school districts – to local individuals, organizations and projects for commendable community service.
 Since Alma Jones received the first Spirit of America award from Augusta Mayor William Burney on Nov.
 26, 1991, the tribute has been presented at 500+ ceremonies!

 If you’re a town official visiting this website to nominate a volunteer, it’s easy!
 Click on “Login” on the toolbar above and click on “Create an Account”.
 Once you’ve registered, log in and submit your nomination on your account page.
 You’ll see “Edit Account” at the top of the page.
 You can come back and change your entries if necessary.